 OpenBook: An English Dept. Podcast

-In this series of podcasts, Undergraduate Department Representatives from English and Creative Writing are interviewing professors, to help students get to know the faculty better both as scholars and as people.
+In this series of podcasts, undergraduate departmental representatives from English and Creative Writing are interviewing professors, to help students get to know the faculty better both as scholars and as people.
 Listen to these podcasts to hear a little bit more about your professors than you may learn in the classroom!

 Meet the Representatives